jakewvincent/jakewvincent.github.io/discourse-sim.md

 - **Commissives** (promises): The speaker adds to their *own* to-do list (*I'll send you a confirmation*)
 - **Directives** (requests/commands): The speaker adds to *another's* to-do list (*Please provide the necessary details*)

-### Individual Ground

-The Individual Ground contains private factual knowledge held by each participant that has not been shared.
-One participant may know their own scheduling constraints and preferences; another may know the system's current state and applicable policies.
-Information may move from Individual Ground to common ground through disclosure and acceptance, but private knowledge need not always be shared.

-The Individual Ground is part of each participant's private state, but it is distinct from the revisable *beliefs* discussed in the [Agent Architecture](#agent-architecture-the-bdi-model) section below.
-Individual Ground holds stable factual records (e.g. a phone number; some status retrieved from an external system) that don't carry the uncertainty or revision dynamics that beliefs do.
-The two constructs come from different theoretical traditions (Farkas & Bruce for Individual Ground; Rao & Georgeff for beliefs) and serve different roles in the system.

 {% raw %}
 <pre class="mermaid">